Key takeaways

 - People separating their public address from their home for safety reasons, including domain registrations, court records, or stalking concerns.

-It is fully permitted, even though the building is commercial
+Allowed even though the building is commercial

 Every virtual mailing address sits inside a real commercial building, not a residence.
 That does not block personal use.
 USPS Form 1583 has a specific section for individual applicants, and the address can legally serve as your personal mailing address for almost every purpose where a residential address is normally used.